 The Aproparis feed mainly on carrion but are opportunistic and will prey on small mammals, birds, and reptiles, as well.
 They also feed on the eggs of other birds, breaking larger ones by tossing a large stone onto them.
 The use of tools is rare in birds, but Egyptian vultures also use twigs to roll up wool for use in their nest.

 An intelligent, beautiful bird that has profoundly inspired mythology, religion, society, and local traditions for centuries, the Asproparis is now at the mercy of human intervention.

 “Younger generations not exposed to local traditions, stories, and myths do not understand the importance of this vulture,” Trigou states.
 “It means nothing to them if the bird comes back or not.
 It’s sad.
 This is an example of how modern society has broken its link with nature,” she adds.

 The migration journey is a honeymoon of sorts for the critically endangered birds.
 The Asproparis is a monogamous avian, choosing a mate in Africa.
 Pairs then fly up north together to nest.

 The Asproparis’ spiked head feathers resemble a lion’s mane, or a punk rocker’s hairdo.
-They have curved bills, slender and long, which extend from a featherless bright orange/yellow face.
-Their wings sport distinct black feathers, while their tail is wedge shaped.
+They have curved bills, slender and long, which extend from a featherless bright orange or yellow faces.
+Their wings sport distinct black feathers while their tail is wedge-shaped.
 The adult wingspan reaches almost six feet.
 They have a body length of approximately two feet.